Visiting Hakone Kowakien Yunessun: A Unique Hot Springs Experience

-Directions for how to get to Hakone Kowakien Yunessun from Shinjuku Station, Tokyo Station, Narita Airport, and Haneda Airport can be found on Yunessun’s website.
+If you are backpacking through Japan and don’t have access to a car, you can find directions for how to get to Hakone Kowakien Yunessun from Shinjuku Station, Tokyo Station, Narita Airport, and Haneda Airport can be found on Yunessun’s website.
 Most of the suggested routes utilize JR Rail lines, so you may be able to get to Hakone at no additional cost with the JR Rail pass.

 If you are coming from somewhere else, navigation apps can easily help you figure out which train to take in order to arrive at Hakone Kowakien Yunessun.
 Check out my Essential Japan Travel Apps list to find the best navigation apps.